simplertasks/aics/hn/hn-google-doc.md

 2.  **Tables as Databases:** Google Docs supports Tables.
 To an AI, a table is a structured database.
 You can paste a dataset into the document, and the AI can query, filter, and format that data instantly.
 3.  **Version Control:** You don't need Git.
 Google Doc’s **Version History** allows you to roll back changes to your script instantly if an update breaks the logic.
 4.  **Collaborative "Pair Programming":** Use the **Comment** feature.
 You and a colleague can build the prompt in real-time, discussing logic changes in the margins just like a code review.
+5. when you're ready to share your Google document and don't want people to be able to edit or upset it, simply make the document view only and share it accordingly.

 ## The Advantages